 Wherever you are in Lyon, you’re never far away from a boulangerie.
 This makes sense since most Lyonaisse natives buy fresh baguettes on a daily basis.
-And for a euro (give or take), why not?
+And for a euro (give or take), why not?!
 While the city’s baguettes are all good, some are great, and some are even excellent.
-We tasted many, and Hippolyte is our favorite.
-The pastries, especially the eclairs, are quite tasty, making the shop a convenient stop for your bread and dessert needs.
+We tasted baguettes at several boulangeries, and the bread at Hippolyte is our favorite.
+Their pastries, especially the eclairs, are quite tasty, making the shop a convenient stop for your bread and dessert needs.
 Plus, Hippolyte is centrally located and has pleasant service throughout the day.

 Pain d’Hippolyte (€) is located at 15 Rue Hippolyte Flandrin, 69001 Lyon.

-Quenelles are normally associated with bouchons, but you can also get them at Giraudet, a Lyon institution since 1910.
+Quenelles are normally associated with the best bouchons in Lyon, but you can also get them at Giraudet, a local institution since 1910.
 In addition to quenelles, the shop sells a variety of fresh soups and sauces that can be heated up at home for a quick, satisfying meal.

 Giraudet (€) has several locations including a stall at t Les Halles de Lyon – Paul Bocuse.

 We fell in love with Maison Kayser in New York.
 As it turns out, the Parisian boulangerie also has three locations in Lyon, including one adjacent to the city’s opera house.
-The shop has a wide selection of breads, pastries, sandwiches and salads.
+The shop has a wide selection of many of our favorite food of Lyon like bread, pastries, sandwiches and salads.
 Open later than most neighborhood boulangeries, Maison Kayser is a good last stop of the day.

 Maison Kayser (€) has three locations in Lyon.
 We frequented the one at 15 Place Louis Pradel, 69001 Lyon.

 Every French city has a market, if not several.
 Lyon is no exception to this rule.
-These markets are excellent spots to purchase food for the day or week.
-They’re also perfect spots for sampling foods, people watching and taking photos.
+The Lyon food markets are excellent spots to purchase some of the best food in Lyon France for the day or week.
+They’re also perfect spots to eat Lyon food specialties, people watch and take photos.

 Les Halles de Lyon – Paul Bocuse

-Sometimes called the belly of Lyon but usually just called Les Halles, this indoor market is a gem smack dab in the middle of Lyon.
+Sometimes called the belly of Lyon but usually just called Les Halles, this indoor Lyon market is a gem smack dab in the middle of the city.
 The 60 quality vendors sell a variety of items like fish, meat, cheese, desserts and so much more.
 You want fresh oysters?
 Check.
 A Bresse chicken?
 Check.
 A shiny red praline tart?
 Check, check, check.

 Les Halles de Lyon – Paul Bocuse is located at 102 Cours Lafayette, 69003 Lyon.

 As great as Les Halles de Lyon – Paul Bocuse may be, sometimes a shopper just wants to visit a neighborhood market to buy a few items for the day.
-This is where the outdoor markets come into play.
-Instead of having set stalls, these markets are serviced by a roster of rotating vendors who sell fruits, vegetables, eggs, saucisson, cheese, flower and more.
+This is where Lyon’s outdoor markets come into play.
+Instead of having set stalls, these markets are serviced by a roster of rotating vendors who sell the best things to eat in Lyon – fruits, vegetables, eggs, saucisson, cheese, wine and more.
 Our favorites outdoor markets are Marché Saint-Antoine and Marché Croix Rousse.

 Third Wave Coffee Shops

-As wonderful as a traditional French café may be, there’s nothing like a third wave coffee shop to satisfy your thirst for great coffee while also providing a space to work and mingle.
-These shops are sprouting up all over Lyon, making visits to Starbucks unnecessary.
+Traditional French cafés are wonderful, but there’s nothing like a third wave coffee shop to satisfy your thirst for great coffee while also providing a space to work and mingle.
+These modern coffee shops are sprouting up all over Lyon, making visits to Starbucks unnecessary.